zynayumi/libzynayumi/README.md

   - 7: UnisonRandArp, like MonoRandArp with all voices in unison.
   - 8: Poly, alternate between the three voices of the YM2149.

-- **Tone sync**: whether the phase of the tone oscillator gets reset to *Tone phase* when a new on note is created.
+- **Tone reset**: whether the phase of the tone oscillator gets reset to *Tone phase* when a new on note is created.

 - **Tone phase**: phase of the tone oscillator.
 Ranges from 0.0 to